-To further investigate the contradictory results (Figure 6b and 6d) between the spatial and traditional spread-skill relationship, Figure 7 presents the spatial distributions of precipitation amounts, RMSE, spread, and agreement scales averaged over all cases under SC at the 18 h lead time.
-Obviously, the forecasts for heavier precipitation amounts (bold black contours in Figure 7a-f) show larger forecast errors (Figure 7a), increased spread (Figure 7b), and higher agreement (Figure 7d and 7e).
-In terms of the differences between the spread and RMSE (Figure 7c), the EPS is severely underdispersive in the precipitation areas and overdispersive in relatively large dry regions especially around rain cells.
-Thus, the domain averaged difference between the spread and RMSE is quite small (0.14), which leads to the best (~1) traditional spreadskill relationship (i.e., the ratio of spread and RMSE) at the 18 h lead time (Figure 6b).
-On contrary, Figure 7f shows underdispersive forecasts overspreading the verification area, with extremely insufficient spread in the rain cells.
-Overall, both the traditional and spatial spread-skill relationship metrics (Figure 7c and 7f) indicate that the EPS lacks spread in the rainfall regions over the northwest mountainous areas and northeast coastal areas.
-However, the traditional spread-skill relationship only measures the static information of point-wise error and spread (Figure 7c) and provides spurious perfect spread-skill relationship (Figure 6b), while the spatial spread-skill relationship is capable of reflecting the correct spatial scale information in the neighbourhood space (Figure 7f) and thus obtaining consistent total statistics (Figure 6d).
+Obviously, the forecasts for heavier precipitation amounts (bold black contours in Figures 7(a)-(f)) show larger forecast errors (Figure 7(a)), increased spread (Figure 7(b)), and higher agreement (Figures 7(d) and (e)).
+In terms of the differences between the spread and RMSE (Figure 7(c)), the EPS is severely underdispersive in the precipitation areas and overdispersive in relatively large dry regions especially around rain cells.
+Thus, the domain-averaged difference between the spread and RMSE is quite small (0.14), which leads to the best (\sim 1) traditional spread-skill relationship (i.e. the ratio of spread and RMSE) at the 18 h lead time (Figure 6(b)).
+On the contrary, Figure 7(f) shows underdispersive forecasts overspreading the verification area, with extremely insufficient spread in the rain cells.
+Overall, both the traditional and spatial spread-skill relationship metrics (Figures 7(c) and (f)) indicate that the EPS lacks spread in the rainfall regions over the northwest mountainous areas and northeast coastal areas.
+However, the traditional spread-skill relationship only measures the static information of point-wise error and spread (Figure 7(c)) and provides a spurious perfect spread-skill relationship (Figure 6(b)), while the spatial spread-skill relationship is capable of reflecting the correct spatial scale information in the neighbourhood space (Figure 7(f)) and thus obtaining consistent total statistics (Figure 6(d)).

-In addition, more scale information about the spatial spread-skill relationship is obtained by using the "moving binned scatter" method (Dey et al., 2016a, b).
-Figure 8a shows the spatial spread-skill relationship over the 3-27 h lead times under LC and SC.
-As the curves situate above the diagonal, the agreement scales below 20 grid points indicate the underdispersive spread-skill relationship under both regimes, and more severe underdispersion for that under SC.
-For different lead times, the spread-skill relationship shows slight diurnal variations under LC (Figure 8b), while it shows much larger diurnal variations under SC (Figure 8c) with the worst skill at the 18 h lead time.
-This is consistent with the results shown in Figure 6d.
-In order to examine whether the differences under the two regimes are caused by different sample sizes, 8 cases are randomly selected under LC (see supplementary material Figure S4) and similar conclusion can be drawn.
+In addition, more scale information about the spatial spreadskill relationship is obtained by using the 'moving binned scatter' method (Dey et al., 2016a, 2016b).
+Figure 8(a) shows the spatial spread-skill relationship over the 3-27 h lead times under LC and SC.
+As the curves are situated above the diagonal, the agreement scales below 20 grid points indicate the underdispersive spread-skill relationship under both regimes, and more severe underdispersion for that under SC.
+For different lead times, the spread-skill relationship shows slight diurnal variations under LC (Figure 8(b)), while it shows much larger diurnal variations under SC (Figure 8(c)) with the worst skill at the 18h lead time.
+This is consistent with the results shown in Figure 6(d).
+In order to examine whether the differences under the two regimes are caused by different sample sizes, eight cases are randomly selected under LC (Figure S4 in File S1) and a similar conclusion can be drawn.
 Therefore, the differences of the spatial spread-skill relationship under LC and SC are mainly attributed to different predictabilities of these two weather regimes.